srinija1/capture-react-sdk/README.md

 ##### Properties
 These are the properties to be set while initializing Face Capture.
 - `closure` (required): This is the only argument passed to the start method.
-This is a closure with two dictionaries: `error` and `result`.
+This is a closure with three dictionaries: `error`, `headers` and `result`.
 The closure is called when a capture is successful or when an error has occured.
-The values of `error` and  `result` received by the closure determine whether the call was a success or failure. </br>
+The values of `error`, `headers` and  `result` received by the closure determine whether the call was a success or failure. </br>
     - `error`: If the capture is successful, the error is set to `null`.
 Otherwise, it is an dictionary with following information
         - `errorCode`: Integer - Error code stating type of error. (discussed later)
         - `errorMessage`: String - Explanation for the error.
     - `result`:  If the capture failed, this is set to `null` and a corresponding error is set in `error`.
 If a capture was successful, it will have atleast one key-value pair.
 The key is `imageUri` and the value is the local path of the captured image.
 It may have more key-value pairs based on the `livenessMode` (next section).
  - livenessMode (optional) : Discussed in the next section.
+    - `headers`: If the liveness call has reached the HyperVerge servers, this object would have the headers returned by the server.
+Otherwise, it will be null.

 ### Integrating Liveness in Face Capture